 June 17, 1999 - Overdoses on Trazodone, a medication used to treat depression, and is admitted to Methodist Hospital psychiatric unit where she is diagnosed with a major depressive disorder.

 July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself with a knife.
-She is treated there as an inpatient and later an outpatient for two months and is prescribed Haldol.
+She is treated as an inpatient and later as an outpatient for two months and is prescribed Haldol.

 Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment of her mental illness.
 She is prescribed strong anti-psychotic medications, including Haldol.

 June 4, 2001 - Psychiatrist Mohammed Saeed discontinues Yates’ prescription of Haldol.

 June 20, 2001 - Yates drowns her five children, one by one, in the bathtub at their home in Clear Lake, Texas.

 July 30, 2001 - She is indicted on two counts of capital murder and pleads not guilty by reason of insanity.